 The reality as a designer is that moving pixels around on your screen is only a small part of your job.
 Building buttons, type systems, interfaces, and much more will come soon, but that work is not inclusive of all the work a designer does.
 Being a designer is, in part, identifying problems, asking the right questions, and making the best solution or choice for your clients—or even yourself.

 Let’s say I’m creating an application for mobile phones.
 To get started I ask myself or my team, "Who is the audience?"
 Is my audience the entire globe?
 Then I will need to think about my app in different languages, and how that affects the space I leave for text in my buttons and other interface elements.
 Some words in English are very short but when directly translated to a language like German can end up very long, breaking a beautifully crafted button.

 Since design is problem-solving, you'll need to tailor your solution to your audience and their specific problems.
 Your ability to communicate with your audience comes from listening to them and understanding their situation; if we don't understand their needs, it is not likely that our design solutions will be effective.
-There is a need for a team that is reflective of the diverse needs of our audiences and society to represent them best and help identify their problems and the correct solutions.
+Teams need to reflect on the diverse needs of their audiences and society to represent that audience and help identify their problems and the correct solutions.

 I don’t know for sure, but I can presume that there are a lot of ways for individuals to find out the weather already, with built-in applications existing on all the mobile platforms.
 Along with the ability to step outside the home in most circumstances, I think that building a weather app might be a solved problem (unless you’ve figured out a way to summon rain on demand!).